All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Devil Fruit: Mark-Mark Fruit

 The legendary captain of the Flying Pirates and the Flying Dutchman, a mysterious ship that travels undersea.
 Is eventually revealed to be the descendant of the real deal, and a Bullhead Shark Fish-man.
-He's wanted in the Ryuugu kingdom because of his one-sided love for the Mermaid Princess Shirahoshi.
+He's wanted in the Ryugu kingdom because of his one-sided love for the Mermaid Princess Shirahoshi.
 He eventually teams up with Hody Jones and the New Fish-Man Pirates in order to take over Fish-Man Island and marry Shirahoshi.
 However, after being rejected by the princess, he's now trying to kill her.
-He also has eaten the Mark-Mark Fruit (Mato Mato no Mi), a devil fruit that allows him to always hit his targets from anywhere.
+He also has eaten the Mark-Mark Fruit (Mato Mato no Mi), a Devil Fruit that allows him to always hit his targets from anywhere.

 - Adaptation Dye-Job: His skin is brown in the manga, but moves toward grayish-brown in the anime.